IGM-202-2235/project-1-rssathe08311/README.md

 ## Game Design

--   Camera Orientation: My assets will be veiwed from the side, similar to mario or other side scrolling games.
+-   Camera Orientation: The camera is positioned to display the game environment as a flat, horizontal plane from left to right.
--   Camera Movement: The camera will stay static.
+-   Camera Movement: The camera will stay static, while enemies will move onto the screen.
--   Player Health:I plan to impliment a health bar with a max health value of 100, though different monsters you collide with will detract a unique amount of health depending on their type.
+-   Player Health: Health is represented by a health bar with a maximum value of 100, through colliding with different monsters a different amount of health will be detracted from the max until your health is at 0 which then will cause the game to end.
--   End Condition: The game ends either by getting hit enough to where your health is 0 or by defeating a certain number of monsters, this number has yet to be determined.
+-   End Condition: The only way to end the game is by getting hit by enough monsters to where your health is 0 or lower.
--   Scoring: Points are earned by successfully killing monsters.
+-   Scoring: You are able to score points by killing the different monsters, different monsters are worth different amounts of points.
+The smallest monsters are worth 10 points, the larger ones are worth 15 points, and then the largest monsters are worth 100 points.

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
-This game is a simple shoot em up game similar to asteroids where you play as Dannie(name subject to change) as she fights off waves of mosnters using power purely made up of spite.
+Skin Brawler is a simple asteriods-type shoot-em-up game where you play as a super-powered individual as she fights waves of skin monsters.

 ### Controls